marcelocarlos/datasubst/README.md

 go get github.com/marcelocarlos/datasubst
 ```

-If you don't want to install it and run it via Docker instead:
+If you don't want to install it, you can run `datasubst` via Docker instead:

 ```shell
 docker run --rm ghcr.io/marcelocarlos/datasubst:v0